houndci/hound/CONTRIBUTING.md

   provided by the inbound queue.
 * `commit_sha` - The git commit SHA of the code snippet.
 This is provided by the inbound queue.
-* `pull_request_number` - The GitHub pull request number.
+* `linter_name` - A string that identifies which linter is assigned to this linter job.
 This is provided by the inbound queue.
 * `patch` - The patch content from GitHub for the file being reviewed.
 This is provided by the inbound queue.